Royal Geographical Society: History

-The Society was also pivotal in establishing Geography as a teaching and research discipline in British universities, and funded the first Geography positions in the Universities of Oxford and Cambridge.
+The society was also pivotal in establishing geography as a teaching and research discipline in British universities, and funded the first geography positions in the Universities of Oxford and Cambridge.

 With the advent of a more systematic study of geography, the Institute of British Geographers (IBG) was formed in 1933, by thirteen geographers including Hilda Ormsby, Andrew Charles O'Dell, as the RGS was seen as too focused on exploration.
-Its activities included organising conferences, field trips, seminars and specialist research groups and publishing the journal, Transactions of the Institute of British Geographers.
+IBG activities included organising conferences, field trips, seminars, and specialist research groups and publishing a journal, Transactions of the Institute of British Geographers.
 The RGS and IBG co-existed for 60 years until 1992 when a merger was discussed.
 In 1994, members were balloted and the merger agreed.
 In January 1995, the new Royal Geographical Society (with the Institute of British Geographers) was formed.

-The Society also works together with other existing bodies serving the geographical community, in particular the Geographical Association and the Royal Scottish Geographical Society.
+The society also works together with other existing bodies serving the geographical community, in particular the Geographical Association and the Royal Scottish Geographical Society.

-In 2004, The Society's historical Collections relating to scientific exploration and research, which are of national and international importance, were opened to the public for the first time.
+In 2004, the RGS's historical collections relating to scientific exploration and research, which are of national and international importance, were opened to the public for the first time.
 In the same year, a new category of membership was introduced to widen access for people with a general interest in geography.
-The new Foyle Reading Room and glass Pavilion exhibition space were also opened to the public in 2004 – unlocking the Society intellectually, visually and physically for the 21st century.
+The new Foyle Reading Room and glass Pavilion exhibition space were also opened to the public in 2004.
 For example, in 2012 the RGS held an exhibition, in the glass Pavilion, of photographs taken by Herbert Ponting on Captain Robert Falcon Scott's expedition to the South Pole in 1912.

 Governance

 Council

 The society is governed by its board of trustees called the council, which is chaired by its president.
 The members of council and the president are elected from its fellowship.
 The council consists of 36 members, 22 of which are elected by fellows and serve for a three-year term.
 In addition to the elected trustees, there are honorary members—who include the Duke of Kent as honorary president—who sit on the council.

-The society has five specialist committees that it derives advice from the Education Committee, Research Committee, Expedition and Fieldwork Committee, Information Resources Committee, and the Finance Committee.
+The society has five specialist committees that it derives advice from: the Education Committee, Research Committee, Expedition and Fieldwork Committee, Information Resources Committee, and the Finance Committee.